Higher Iron Levels May Protect Arteries But Raise Clot Risk - UrduPoint

 Dipender Gill of the school of Public Health at Imperial College London suggests that they open new avenues for further studies.These could address many unanswered questions, such as how iron affects cholesterol, influences the formation of blood clots, and promotes artery narrowing.The new study, like others in the series, only investigated people's natural levels of iron using their genetic markers.

 It did not investigate the effect of taking iron supplements.Dr.
-Gill also says that people should speak to their doctor before they start to take or stop taking iron supplements."Iron is a crucial mineral in the body and is essential for carrying oxygen around the body," he explains
+Gill also says that people should speak to their doctor before they start to take or stop taking iron supplements."Iron is a crucial mineral in the body and is essential for carrying oxygen around the body," he explains.However, getting the right amount of iron in the body is a fine balance too little can lead to anemia, but too much can lead to a range of problems including liver damage."